often feels like a heaviness or tightness in the chest, and this may spread

 It is therefore healthier to ensure the plant nutrients required for the body to manufacture its own lecithin and carnitine are present rather than consuming animal products which contain these nutrients which feeds the trimethylamine-N-oxide producing bacteria in the intestines instead.

-Natural plant foods to consume to ensure the body can produce it's own lecithin and carnitine are:
+Natural plant foods to consume to ensure the body can produce it's own lecithin are:

 Drink one litre of bottled mineral water per day to avoid chemicals additives such as fluoride and chlorine and provide more of the essential minerals the body needs.
-One glass should be consumed just before sleeping to help the body eliminate waste and toxins from the body and the brain.
+One glass should be consumed just before sleeping to help the body eliminate waste and toxins from the body and the brain and reduce the risk of a heart attack.

 Fish (Three times a week)